CNBC Awards

 GRESB is a leading ESG benchmark for real estate and infrastructure investments.
 It assesses environmental, social, and governance factors to help institutional investors understand the sustainability performance of property portfolios.

-GRESB collects data from real estate companies and funds and evaluates them based on ESG indicators such as energy efficiency, carbon footprint, and tenant engagement.
+GRESB collects and evaluates data from real estate companies and funds based on ESG indicators such as energy efficiency, carbon footprint, and tenant engagement.
 Investors use scores to compare real estate investments and guide sustainable decision-making.

 Voluntary Frameworks